VarunKarthick1904/Portfolio-simple-website/README.md

-# Portfolio-simple-website
+Portfolio Website

-This is simple portfolio webpage home &amp; contact page only
+This is a simple portfolio website created using HTML and CSS.
+It includes a Home page to introduce myself and a Contact page for reaching out.
+Github:[]

+🔹 Pages

+Home – Introduction and overview
+Contact – Easy way to connect

+🔹 Built With

+ HTML5
+ CSS3